 Project crowdfunding is when people give you money for one specific project, for example writing a book, and then receive a copy of the finished product in exchange.

 With equity crowdfunding, the investor receives an equity stake of your company in exchange for their money.
 There are different platforms for each kind of crowdfunding listed here in our resources list.
 Equity crowdfunding platforms often act in a similar manner as traditional VC’s, meaning that you need to have solid traction as well, before even being accepted as a crowdfunding project.

 Types of investors

 Business Angels (BA)

 Business Angels are experienced businessmen or -women, who choose to invest in startups with their private assets.
 In return, they receive a share of your company.
-Opposed to Venture Capitalists, Business Angels are ready to invest in startups with little traction yet.
+As opposed to Venture Capitalists, Business Angels are ready to invest in startups with little traction yet.
 Founders benefit from their investment, but also from their network and experience.
 Therefore, it is important to choose the right business angels in order to be able to profit from their network.
 Moreover, keep in mind to do due diligence on any Business Angel before accepting them as your investor.
 In contrast to dumb FFF money, Business Angels should provide smart money.
 It means they can help you build your company, for example by giving you access to important network contacts.
-They can really make the difference.
+They can really make a difference.

 Venture Capitalists (VC)

 Opposed to BA’s, VC’s would only invest if you already have some sort of solid traction.